 - Library record

-From the Digital University you can also access a wide range of other services and tools, such as Apps Anywhere which you can use to access subject software on your own device (including running Windows software on an Apple Mac).
-Get started with the Digital University, once you've activated your computing account, by visiting student.liverpool.ac.uk using any web browser.
+From this site you can also access a wide range of other services and tools, such as the CSD Service Desk and study support.
+Get started with the Student Intranet, once you've activated your computing account, by visiting student.liverpool.ac.uk using any web browser.

 VITAL - the virtual learning environment